hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/137_the_sages_of_india.md

 places, according to different circumstances and environments; people had to be guided along the old, old path, and for this these great teachers came, these great sages.
-Nothing can bear out more clearly this position than the celebrated saying of Shri Krishna in the Gitâ:
+Nothing can bear out more clearly this position than the celebrated saying of Shri Krishna in the Gitā:
 "Whenever virtue subsides and irreligion prevails, I create Myself for the protection of the good; for the destruction of all immorality I am coming from time to time."
 This is the idea in India.